danielbodnar/awesome-stars/BY-LANG.md

 - [amancevice/aws-sts-assume-role](https://github.com/amancevice/aws-sts-assume-role) - GitHub Action to assume an AWS IAM role and export the credentials to ENV
 - [coreybutler/iam](https://github.com/coreybutler/iam) - Identification and access management library for all JS runtimes that support ES Modules.
 - [zvoverman/text-summarizer](https://github.com/zvoverman/text-summarizer) - A comprehensible suite of tools to summarize text using AI.
-- [ajcwebdev/autoshow](https://github.com/ajcwebdev/autoshow) - End-to-end scripting workflow to automatically generate show notes from audio/video transcripts with yt-dlp, Whisper.cpp, Commander.js, and LLMs
+- [ajcwebdev/autoshow](https://github.com/ajcwebdev/autoshow) - End-to-end scripting workflow to automatically generate show notes from audio/video transcripts with Whisper.cpp, Llama.cpp, yt-dlp, and Commander.js
 - [mateodelnorte/meta](https://github.com/mateodelnorte/meta) - tool for turning many repos into a meta repo. why choose many repos or a monolithic repo, when you can have both with a meta repo?
 - [akash-joshi/howitzer](https://github.com/akash-joshi/howitzer) - Generate, explain and execute commands in the CLI
 - [olado/doT](https://github.com/olado/doT) - The fastest + concise javascript template engine for nodejs and browsers.
 Partials, custom delimiters and more.